v0idcat/arch_v86/README.md

 Once that is done, execution returns to the `buildvm.sh` script, which checks if the image creation was successful.
 Then, it gets to work on mapping the image filesystem and creating compatible `.bin` files in the `output/images/arch/` directory that v86 will use to load the VM.

-If `buildvm.sh` was launched from `setup.sh`, then the execution is handed back to `setup.sh` at this point, where the built image is linked to the v86 project.
+Execution is then handed back to `setup.sh` at this point, where the built image is linked to the v86 project.

 *NOTE:* If you are having issues with qemu packer connecting via SSH, try checking the boot up process by connecting to the Arch Installation VM via VNC.
 The local port should be given to you by packer/qemu before it waits for boot.
 This issue will arise if the boot_wait is not enough; in that case, you can increase the wait time in the file `rsrc/packer/scripts/template.json` Line #22.